hyperledger-labs/perun-doc/source/node/introduction.rst

 Enable the user to identify participants in the off-chain network by using an identity provider service.
 Currently, we have implemented a local identity provider by storing a list of known participants and their identities in a file on the disk.
-An alias is assigned to each participant and these alias are unique within an instance of identity provider.
-The aliases are used by the user to reference participants in API calls to the node.
+An alias is assigned to each participant and these aliases are unique within an instance of identity provider.
+The aliases are used by the user to refer to participants in API calls to the node.

 Key Management
 ^^^^^^^^^^^^^^